signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

     ;; evaluates to 3

 I think this is really cool.
-Especially becase the user does not have to write accessor functions for all the types they define, but instead the language system generates them.
+Especially because the user does not have to write accessor functions for all the types they define, but instead the language system generates them.
 Also, struct is not a syntactic sugar for some list or something else.
 Struct actually creates a new